 Concepts learned during this project include:

-How to safely work on metal plates with etching tools
+How to safely work with etching tools

 Composition using shape and line

 How to create values of dark and light with line and texture

 How to successfully ink and wipe a plate

 How to safely and successfully print using an etching press

 Drypoint classes are 2 hours in length.
 Students will each receive a 4 by 6 inch plastic plate to make their prints.
 Each student can expect to make at least one print from their plate, but can make as many as time allows.
 Recommended for ages 10 and up.

 If you are looking for more information or to schedule a class, please contact Tyler Green, Education and Community Programs Manager, at 612.871.1326 or email us.